Repro Uncensored joins the ‘onionverse’

 As bodily autonomy becomes a point of contention, and as the world moves to criminalise abortion and ban access to reproductive healthcare, we must ensure that we – who live and work for a better Web – can maintain a space where such activity can persevere and can be pursued in safety; safety from surveillance and what follows from it.

-Our location data, chat and browsing history, and search activity related to our bodies and how we decide to reproduce, suddenly carry harmful consequences to us.
+Our location data, chat and browsing history, and search activity related to our bodies and how we decide to reproduce suddenly carry harmful consequences to us.
+Organizations providing reproductive health information face increasingly sophisticated censorship.

 “At Repro Uncensored, we receive reports every day from organizations and individuals who run into barriers trying to access or share reproductive health information.
 It can come with serious risks - especially for people in hostile legal environments.
 We partnered with Tor because we trust its long-standing commitment to privacy and resistance to censorship.
 Tor allows us to keep information available for those who need it most, without exposing them to surveillance and risk of criminalization.
 I think of Repro Uncensored as both a shield and a space to experiment - a place where we can test censorship-resistant infrastructure and privacy-preserving practices that can be adapted by other organizations and movements navigating similar threats.”